Budweiser’s New Symbol Stands For Every Beer Made With 100% Renewable Energy

 The U.S. electricity will be sourced from the Thunder Ranch Wind Farm in Oklahoma, which is powered by Enel Green Power, and will roll out to additional markets as they reach 100% renewable electricity in their Budweiser brewing operations.
 “And that’s just the beginning,” says Perkins.
 “There’s a solar field in Texas coming online in the next couple of years, as well as more similar infrastructure and deals happening in some of the bigger countries where we operate.”

-Budweiser is working with organizations like The Climate Group, Accenture, and RE100 (a group of global companies with commitments to going “100% renewable,” like Apple, Ikea, and Coca-Cola), to roll out both its own renewable program as well as this new symbol.
+Budweiser is consulting with organizations like The Climate Group’s RE100 (a group of global companies with commitments to going “100% renewable,” like Apple, Ikea, and Coca-Cola), and working with Accenture to roll out both its own renewable program as well as this new symbol.
 The new design is black and white, and looks like a battery, with no references to Budweiser or AB InBev at all.
 Perkins says this was to help convince more companies to adopt it so consumers know which products are being produced with renewable energy.

 “Our hope is that by introducing this, we can start to create a dynamic where people can actually support brands that commit to this kind of thing, through the beers they choose to drink,” says Perkins.
 “In that sense, I think it can be tremendously valuable for the brand.”